-    A lot of outdoor enthusiasts looking to Suunto for reliable watches.
-Their timepieces, like the Suunto 7, are perfect for the beginner surfer given the GPS and timing functions as well as a depth rating of 5 ATM, or 50m.
+A lot of outdoor enthusiasts look into Suunto for reliable watches.
+Their timepieces, like the Suunto 7, are perfect for the beginner surfer, given the GPS, the timing functions, and the depth rating of 5 ATM or 50 metres.
 This means that the watch safely functions with short water submersion as in a pool.
-Most Suunto watches have smartwatch capabilities that let you let go of your phone while you learn how to surf.
+Most Suunto watches have smartwatch capabilities that allow letting go of your phone while you learn how to surf.
 The Suunto 9 has a barometer feature to help provide storm alerts.

 When it comes to the watches’ design, they’re mostly sleek and modern.
 They are perfect not only for the streets but also for the outdoors.
-They can be rugged with the right strap choice and are perfect for the active lifestyle as seen in the design of Suunto 3.
+They can be rugged with the right strap choice and are ideal for those living an active lifestyle, as seen in the design of Suunto 3.
 They also have a decent battery life that could last up to two days without charging.

 2. TAG Heuer Connected Modular

 The TAG Heuer Connected Modular collection comes with the best of Swiss watchmaking and modern-day functionalities.
 The watches from the collection, just like Suunto, are powered by Wear OS.
 The user interface design is a fruit of a collaboration with Intel.
 If this alone doesn’t sell the watch to you, then we should take a quick look at its functions.

 The collection features timepieces with water-resistance of 50 metres, fine-brushed titanium case, fixed titanium bezel, and grade 2 titanium caseback.
 It’s the true example of lightweight durability that comes with its material.

 It has a very customisable face with sports and fitness tracking, as well as smartwatch functions.
 Anyone with a heart for design will love this collection from TAG Heuer.
 The modular comes in various designs and strap variations such as ceramic, rubber, calfskin, or titanium strap.